Is It Better To Paint or Stain a Deck? An In-Depth Comparison

 • Stain dries faster than paint, allowing you to apply more coats in a shorter amount of time.

-• You do not have to apply primer before staining your deck.
+• You don’t have to apply primer before staining your deck.

-• It is cheaper and more cost-effective to stain your deck.
+• It’s cheaper and more cost-effective to stain your deck.

-• A stained deck has a less slippery surface (good to keep in mind if you have a wooden deck for your above-ground pool).
+• A stained deck has a less slippery surface, which is good to keep in mind if you have a wooden deck for your above-ground pool.

-• Deck stain does not hide imperfections as well as paint.
+• Deck stain doesn’t hide imperfections as well as paint.

-• More coats are required to ensure moisture control and UV protection.
+• Staining a deck vs. staining requires more coats to ensure moisture control and UV protection.

 • A painted deck may be harder to clean.

-• Stain does not last as long as paint.
+• Stain doesn’t last as long as paint.

 Is It Okay Not To Paint or Stain a Deck?

-Is it okay to forgo painting or staining a deck?
-Paints and stains are essential to providing a protective barrier for the wood.
-Exposed wood is highly prone to UV damage, wear-and-tear damage, mold/mildew, rot, and pests.
+Painting or staining a deck is essential to providing a protective barrier for the wood.
+Exposed wood is highly susceptible to:

-Protecting the wood is essential to a long-lasting deck as wood exposed to the elements may lead to structural safety issues.
-Remember: it is cheaper to invest in preventative measures and maintenance than it is to remove and/or replace a deck.
+Remember that it’s cheaper to invest in preventative measures and maintenance than it is to remove or replace a deck.

 Ready To Paint or Stain Your Deck?
 Call the Pros at Two Brothers Painting in Portland, OR

-Two Brothers Painting has over 150 years of combined professional experience and we are here to help you get your deck looking its best.
-Portland needs professionals who understand the climate and know how to combat the problems it presents when it comes to exterior paint jobs.
+Two Brothers Painting has over 150 years of combined professional painting experience, and we’re here to help you get your deck looking its very best.

 • Exterior home painting